figmatools/figma2css-app/README.md

 improve css transformation
-create electron desktop app for mac, linux and windows change the name of the selected element in figma to a class e.g: Button to .button
+create electron desktop app for mac, linux and windows change the name of the selected element in figma to a class e.g: Button to .button increase the size of the inputs better error handling authentication with oauth2